 For this example, compare the net capacities with the total weight of the load.
-Over-the-rear net capacity at 45 foot radius is 12,366 pounds.
-Over-the-side net capacity at 45 foot is 10,366 pounds.
+Over-the-rear net capacity at 45-foot radius is 12,366 pounds.
+Over-the-side net capacity at 45 feet is 10,366 pounds.
 The total weight of the lift is 9,500 pounds.
 Since the net capacity in both over-the-rear and over-the-side quadrants exceeds the total weight of the lift, you know this lift can be safely made.
-Since the over-the-side lift exceeds 90% of the cranes capacity at this radius, this lift requires the crane team to follow procedures for a complex lift.
-If practical, the operator might try shortening the radius by booming up and/or using a shorter boom before swinging over-the-side.
+Since the over-the-side lift exceeds 90% of the crane's capacity at this radius, this lift requires the crane team to follow procedures for a complex lift.
+If practical, the operator might try shortening the radius by booming up and/or using a shorter boom before swinging over the side.

+Final Checks

-Over-the rear Net Capacity ...
-12,366 lbs.
+Over-the-rear Net Capacity = 12,366 lbs.

-Over the side Net Capacity is ...
-10,366 lbs.
+Over-the-side Net Capacity = 10,366 lbs.

-Total weight of the lift is ...
-9,500 lbs.
+Total weight of the lift = 9,500 lbs.

-Net capacity exceeds total weight so ... lift can be safely made!
+The Net Capacity exceeds the total weight, so ... the lift can be safely made!

-Category 4 Capacity Charts
+Category 4 Crane Capacity Chart Examples

 These are examples of load charts that may be found on some articulating-boom category 4 cranes.
-To use this type of chart in determining safe capacities, the operator must determine the weight of the load and rigging gear, determine the maximum load radius, from the centerline of crane rotation to the center of gravity of the load, and carefully review the load chart to insure that the load does not exceed the crane's capacity.
+To use this type of chart in determining safe capacities, the operator must determine the weight of the load and rigging gear, determine the maximum load radius from the centerline of crane rotation to the center of gravity of the load, and carefully review the load chart to ensure that the load does not exceed the crane's capacity.
 If the crane is equipped with a winch, ensure that the load does not exceed the rated load of the wire rope.